Suprasternal notch: Clinical significance

 To carry out this test, it is necessary to place an index finger or middle finger on the notch and palpate it.
 A prominent pulse may be indicative of an uncoiled aorta, an arch aneurysm, or a tortuous blood vessel.

+The supersternal notch is being investigated as a site for placing wearable technology for monitoring swallowing, respiration, cardiac activity, vocal-fold vibrations and other body activities.